hmahmood24/Chest_X_Ray_Pneumonia_Detection/README.md

 # Convolutional Neural Network to Classify Chest Pneumonia X-Ray Images

 This repository contains the source code for Classifying Chest Pneumonia X-Ray Images using a Convolutional Neural Network.
+The model architecture used in this project has been inspired by the work of [Madaan, Vishnu et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7903219/)

 This file contains the necessary information about the project environment and the steps required to run the project.

 ## Preliminaries